ndtallant/WaterFlow/README.md

 ### Setup and Use
 0. Install python dependencies (virtual environment recommended) with `pip install -r requirements.txt`.
 1. Copy `credentials.template` into `app` and `03_speed` as `credentials.py` with credentials.
-2. Create the batch layer with `01_batch/run.sh` or run daily with `cron`.
+2. Create the batch data for water with `01_batch/water/run.sh` or run daily with `cron`.
+3. Create the batch data for precipitation with `01_batch/precip/run.sh` or run daily with `cron`.
-3. Create the serve layer with `02_serve/run.sh` or run daily with `cron`.
+4. Create the serve layer with `02_serve/run.sh` or run daily with `cron`.
-4. Create the speed layer with `python 03_speed/get_recent_water.py`.
+5. Create the speed layer with `python 03_speed/get_recent_water.py`.
 It runs hourly by default.
-5. Start the web application `python app/app.py`.
+6. Start the web application `python app/app.py`.
-6. Use the appication at `http://34.66.189.234:3042/`.
+7. Use the appication at `http://34.66.189.234:3042/`.
 (Note, this url will not be live past 2019).

+As the different layers are running, you can check the log files in each directory:
+* `01_batch/batch.log`
+* `02_serve/serve.log`
+* `03_speed/speed.log`

 ### Data Sources
 * Daily Pecipitation Summaries From NOAA's [National Centers for Environmental Information](https://www.ncdc.noaa.gov/)